beamable/UnrealSDK/Docs/docs/samples/basic/steam-demo.md

 - A Beamable Account and a Realm.
 - A Steam Developer Account.

-To configure the sample, set the `BeamProjOverride.txt` to `BEAMPROJ_SteamDemo`, re-generate your project files and run the `BeamableUnreal` project (it'll be configured as the `BEAMPROJ_SteamDemo` sample).
+To configure the sample, run `dotnet beam unreal select-sample BEAMPROJ_SteamDemo`.

 ## Setting up Beamable & Steam Application